Kinkajou: Microfilm Projector

 - Kinkajou: Microfilm Projector

-a cost-effective microfilm projector to designed as a tool for night time literacy classes in low-resource settings
+a cost-effective microfilm projector to designed as a tool for night time literacy classes in low-resource settings"color:>

 One in five adults worldwide does not know how to read.
 In rural regions of West Africa, up to 75% of the population is illiterate.
 Literacy provides a solid foundation for poverty reduction and improves lives in very practical ways: enabling mothers to read expiration dates on medicine bottles; assisting farmers with reading application instructions on chemical packaging; and increasing the likelihood that women participate in the political process.